tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 internal session resumption cache.
 This means that if a PSK identity collision occurs, the application will be given precedence over how to handle the PSK.

-[[TODO.. the application still does not know if an identity collision occured or not.
-If we wanted to be 100% explicit, the stack would check its resumption cache and then callback the application indicating here is a PSK that has a cache hit, please check your external PSK DB, and let me know how to proceed.
-Seems like overkill for something that should not happen.]]

 # Security Considerations {#security-con}